 Our Mission- Fighting childhood hunger in our community, one child at a time.

 Welcome to 5 Loaves and 2 Fish Ministry.
 At 5&2 Ministry, we intend to reach children who are hungry or at risk of hunger.
 For some children, the two meals they receive in school Monday through Friday are the only meals they will eat.
 These children do not know where their next meal may come from.
-5 and 2 Ministry intends to reach children and families from all walks of life, no matter their circumstances.
-Our Ministry is currently packing and placing bags of food in student's book bags at Clymer Central School, Sherman Central and Bemus Point Elementary in various elementary grade levels on Friday afternoons to supplement the food they may or may not receive at home over the weekend to fight childhood hunger.
+5&2 Ministry intends to reach children and families from all walks of life, no matter their circumstances.
+Our Ministry is currently packing and placing bags of food in student's book bags at Clymer Central School, Sherman Central, Bemus Point Elementary and the GA Home in Jamestown, NY in various elementary grade levels on Friday afternoons to supplement the food they may or may not receive at home over the weekend to fight childhood hunger.

 John answered, “Anyone who had two shirts should share with the one who has none, and anyone who has food do the same. " Luke 3:11